 - For surgical procedures involving large contour changes, you will need to wear compression garments for 6-8 weeks postoperatively 24 hours a day.

-- Tummy tucks are a large body contouring plastic surgical procedure, so you will be expected to wear a compression garment for six to eight weeks following it.
+- Tummy tucks are a large body contouring plastic surgical procedure.
+You will need to wear a compression garment for six to eight weeks following this procedure.

 - The only time garments should be taken off is for showering.

 - For minor surgical procedures, two weeks wearing compression garments might be enough.

 - However, your surgeon will advise you on how long you should wear a compression garment – Follow you surgeons instructions.

 What do compression garments do?